Characterisation of chaos in meteoroid streams. Application to the Geminids: Method

 All three indicators seem to respond correctly to the evolution of our particles.
-However, a choice has to be made.
-It seems the OFLI is both quicker to reach a first value after the initialisation phase than the FLI and quicker to react to a close encounter that the mMEGNO.
-As we work on short timescales with particles heavily influenced by close encounters, we feel these arguments are enough to decide on using the OFLI.
+However, a choice has to be made as to which indicator we use in our analysis.
+It seems the OFLI is both quicker than the FLI to reach a first value after the initialisation phase and quicker than the mMEGNO to react to a close encounter.
+As we work on short timescales with particles heavily influenced by close encounters, we feel these arguments are sufficient to favour the use of the OFLI.